Improve Your Sales And Profits With A Data-Driven Spiff Program

 You might be surprised at how easy it is to take your old SPIFF program to the next level by simply changing a few basic program features:

-Drive program participation, engagement and results by using program rules that invite enthusiastic involvement by everyone.
-Instead of using only "sell X, get Y" rules, consider using historical sales data to customize the program potential for each rep. A simple growth tier format can help ensure each rep is motivated to outperform their past sales behavior instead of competing head-on with other reps.
+Drive program participation, engagement, and results by using program rules that invite enthusiastic involvement by everyone.
+Instead of using only "sell X, get Y" rules, consider using historical sales data to customize the program potential for each rep. A simple growth-tier format can help ensure that each rep is motivated to outperform their past sales behavior, rather than competing head-on with other reps.

 Lift & Shift can make this easy with our state-of-the-art data analytics and personalized participant communications that feature dynamic content and motivating program reward tier levels.